What is the CRD? How it can help you research your broker

 It is quite possible that the firm or broker you are considering dealing with may have prior regulatory problems and/or prior customer complaints.
 Before you hand over your nest egg that you may have spent a lifetime accumulating, we suggest that you do two things:

-- Next you should visit the FINRA BrokerCheck website and input the name of broker who will be handling your account.
-After confirming that you have the correct broker (look at the name of the firm he works for to be sure), follow the link to the Detailed Report and review it to see if there are any disclosure items, which may include disciplinary matters, terminations or customer complaints and arbitrations.
-Use this information, coupled with your assessment of the broker’s integrity and the recommendations of trusted friends, to make your decision.
+Next you should visit the FINRA BrokerCheck website and in addition to checking the name of broker who will be handling your account, you should select the “Firm” tab on BrokerCheck and review the regulatory history of the company.
+We suggest you use this information, coupled with your assessment of the broker’s integrity and the recommendations of trusted friends, to make your decision.

 If you prefer, we are happy to obtain these reports for you at no charge.